Sjord/Sjord.github.io/_posts/2017-04-12-drive-by-remote-code-execution-in-mamp.md

 ## MAMP

-MAMP is a web stack that can be installed on Mac OS X. It installs the Apache web server that runs on port 8888 by default.
+MAMP is a web stack that can be installed on Mac OS X. It is typically used by web developers to test the web applications they are working on.
+It installs the Apache web server, which runs on port 8888 by default.
 Also included are some database management programs, such as phpMyAdmin and SQLiteManager.

 ## SQLiteManager